Hard Money Lenders San Diego: Quick Financing Options

 What is a hard money lender?

-These lenders typically work with clients like house flippers and those purchasing rental properties who need quick access to funds and flexible terms.
-Hard money lenders use after-repair value (ARV) — the estimated value of a property after all renovations and repairs are completed — to determine the loan amount they are willing to offer.
+These lenders in San Diego typically work with clients like house flippers and rental property buyers who need quick access to funds and flexible terms.
+They use the after-repair value (ARV) or the estimated value of a property after all renovations and repairs are completed to determine the loan amount they are willing to offer.
 They usually lend a percentage of the ARV to ensure the investment’s profitability and security.

 How does a hard money loan work?